reinhart1010/nix/docs/en/linux/rpcinfo.md

 ---
 layout: page
 title: linux/rpcinfo (English)
-description: "Makes an RPC call to an RPC server and reports what it finds."
+description: "Make an RPC call to an RPC server and reports what it finds."
-content_hash: 7b82aaeeacbb9a8979088bc425683c668106eee0
+content_hash: 5c371678fef7658475357175c1963d7e55eafdb4
-last_modified_at: 2023-11-12
+last_modified_at: 2024-04-18
 tldri18n_status: 2
 ---
 # rpcinfo

-Makes an RPC call to an RPC server and reports what it finds.
+Make an RPC call to an RPC server and reports what it finds.
 More information: <https://manned.org/rpcinfo>.

 - Show full table of all RPC services registered on localhost: